-The Lifetime Service to the Field Award recognizes extraordinary lifetime achievement in the field of Central Eurasian Studies, and is accompanied by a $500 monetary prize.
+The Edward Allworth Lifetime Service to the Profession Award recognizes extraordinary lifetime achievement in the field of Central Eurasian Studies, and is accompanied by a $1,000 monetary prize.
 The award is granted every year beginning in 2018, and was previously awarded once every two years.
 The next award will be presented at the 2018 CESS Annual Conference at the University of Pittsburgh.

 With the generous support of the Harriman Institute, Columbia University, the award was renamed (from the CESS Lifetime Service to the Field Award) in honor of Professor Edward Allworth in 2018 and the monetary prize increased from $500 to $1,000.

 Edward Allworth was the first recipient of the CESS Lifetime Service to the Field, awarded posthumously in 2016.
 Edward Allworth, a distinguished pioneer in Central Asian Studies, was founding director of both the Program on Soviet Nationality Problems (1970) and the Center for Central Asian Studies (1984) at the Harriman Institute.
 Beyond an impressive body of research and scholarly accomplishments, Professor Allworth was widely known for his infectious enthusiasm for Central Asian studies and his dedication to students.
 An obituary of Professor Allworth by the Harriman Institute can be found here.